 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Popverse Jump: An often overlooked part of Berserk is how accurately it depicts swordfighting - I would know; I used to teach it
+Berserk depicts swordfighting much more accurately than you might think, and I would know; I used to teach it [Popverse Jump]

 Kentaro Miura knew how to fight with a sword and I can prove it with one page from Berserk.